 You'll be supported every step of the way

 Distance Markers and Timing

 Mile & KM Markers

-Large Mile Markers signs will be erected on each measured mile mark, and every 5km.
-The first lap mile and km markers will be positioned on the left (inside) kerb, and the second lap markers on the right (outside) kerb.
+Large mile marker signs will be erected at each measured mile mark, and at every 5km.
+On the first lap mile and km markers will be positioned on the left (inside) kerb, and on the second lap markers they will be on the right (outside) kerb.

 First Aid and Medical Services

 First aid and medical services for competitors (and spectators) are provided by St John Ambulance assisted by paramedics from the NHS South West Ambulance Service Trust and a team of specialist doctors and nurses coordinated by our Medical Director Dr Rachel Outen.
 First aid posts in marked marquees are located at roughly one mile intervals around the course, plus a large first aid tent in the Runners Village and a primary medical facility at the finish in Great Pulteney Street.
 These are supplemented by mobile response vehicles and ambulances.